 - chopped coriander (chilantro) to garnish

-Add the chopped garlic, spices, and cook for a further 1 minute, stiring occasionally.
+- Add the chopped garlic, spices, and cook for a further 1 minute, stirring occasionally.

 Daniela Apostol